ReutItzhaki/projectA/README.md

 # projectA
-Hierarchical perimeter control of a transport network using PPO algorithm
+Perimeter Control of a Transport Network using PPO algorithm